evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

+You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-As an option, you can order this model with a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
-As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
+As an option, you can order this model with a panoramic roof.
+The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass has an electrochromic function that lets you blend the glass to protect against the sun.
+It has an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.